AriaSalvatrice/AriaModules/README.md

 **If you edit my code to use my modules as a base for your own altered modules, remove my signature from your faceplates**, even if you think your changes are trivial: I don't want to endorse and take credit for something I didn't vet or personally participate in.

-If you are faithfully porting my code to a fork of VCV Rack, are compiling binaries for another platform, or are otherwise distributing my modules as I designed them, keep the signature.
+If you are faithfully porting my code to a new environment, are compiling binaries for another platform, or are otherwise distributing my modules as I designed them, keep the signature.
 If unsure, just ask.

 The easiest way to remove my signature from every module is by blanking or replacing the graphic in the [`res/components/signature.svg`](res/components/signature.svg) file, and removing it from the blank plate: [`res/faceplates/Blank.svg`](res/faceplates/Blank.svg).